1wooch/AssignmentMAD/AssignmentMAD/readme.md

     - Error handling
     - All the delete, add detail view for assignemnt
     - JSON reading and loading

+In week 5 I've Learnt:
+    - Loops (for , while, continue & break)
+    - classes instead struct
+    - Async for waiting time or measuring time
+    - map function
+In week 6 I've Learnt:
+    - How to use core data.
+    - save & fetch data.
+    - Add data entity in core data.
+    -

 The Milestone One has implement:
     1. A title of Page
     2. HStack